 “I like you,” Mr. Hessman said.
 “You don’t fit in with the others in the honors program.
 You project yourself off as dumber than the others, but I think you may be smarter.
 Street smart definitely, but I think you could give these pampered kids a run for their money if you applied yourself.”

 “I know what you’re doin’,” Da’Quarius said.
-“You see a troubled black kid, and you think that you can make a name for yourself by turnin’ his academic life around.
-You ain’t da first dat tried, honky.”
+“You see a troubled black kid, an’ you think you can make a name for yourself by turnin’ his academic life ’round.
+You ain’t da’ first dat tried, honky.”

 Mr. Hessman laughed.
 “I’ve seen a lot of kids like you when I taught in the inner city,” he said.
 “I find you fascinating.”

 “Oh yeah?”
 Da’Quarius said.
 “Well guess what?
 You ain’t Michelle Fifer, an’ I ain’t Coolio.”

 “Did you even see Dangerous Minds, or did you just see the music video for Gangsta’s Paradise?”
 Mr. Hessman asked.
 “You didn’t even spell Michelle Pfifer’s last name right when you said it.”

 “That don’t make no sense,” Da’Quarius said.
 “I gotta go.
 Where’s my hall pass at?”